-Central banks usually focus on maintaining economic stability by controlling the banking system of a country.
+Central banks usually focus on maintaining economic stability by controlling a country’s banking system.
 They are generally responsible for designing and implementing policies that regulate interest rates and inflation data to prevent sharp changes like deflation or hyperinflation.

-Almost all countries have their central banks that were established after World War II.
+Almost all countries have central banks established after World War II.
 These central banks ensure that economic and financial markets remain stable and help prevent imbalances in money flow within an economy.

-This is a new type of bank that offers online account management to help their customers manage their finances comfortably from anywhere in the world.
+This new type of bank offers online account management to help customers manage their finances comfortably from anywhere in the world.
 Most internet banks provide customer support through email, telephone, and chat rooms.

 They work like the traditional commercial banks and offer similar services and products such as loans, credit cards, etc. The only difference is that internet banks do not have physical branches, and clients need to access their accounts online.